pmlmodelling/pylag/doc/source/examples/index.rst

 PyLag can be fed inputs from a number of different sources, including both analytical and numerical models of different flow fields, or direct observations (e.g. from HF Radar facilities).
 Inputs may be read in from disk or calculated on the fly.
-Below a number of example use cases of are described.
+Below a number of example use cases are described.
 These start with very simple analytical models of different flows, the results of which are used to verify the model implementation, and to test the accuracy of different numerical integration schemes.
-More involved examples include using PyLag with the General Ocean Turbulence Model (GOTM) and the Finite Volume Community Ocean Model (FVCOM).
-In both cases, the results of the particle tracking model are compared with the those of a eulerian model of tracer dispersion.
-In the final example, PyLag is used with FVCOM to investigate connectivity along the SWUK coastline.
+More involved examples include using PyLag directly with different ocean models, or with inputs defined on common structured and unstructured grid types.
+Where possible, these try to highlight different model features, such as running forward or backward in time simulations; running with Cartesian or Polar Coordinates;
+performing ensemble simulations; and exploiting PyLag's parallel computing support.

 .. toctree::